Open source projects and donations

 Let me explain below:

-All of us having various open source projects and keep asking for donations, doesn’t mean that we don’t have a good job or enough money to spend in our everyday life.
+It doesn’t mean that all the developers who maintain various open source projects and keep asking for your donations, that don’t have a good job or enough money to spend in their everyday life.

 There are projects that actually need donations in order to survive but this is not always the case.